-- 105. The Commissioner's view is that when borrowings are used to return partners' capital, the interest may be deductible despite the fact that the direct use of the borrowed funds may be for the private use of the taxpayer.
-The reason is that the borrowed funds are also used for a concurrent income-related use-the replacement of funds used in deriving income. - 106.
-That situation compares with the one where the borrowed funds replace borrowed funds that are being used solely for private use.
-In that situation, the interest on the replacing funds will not be deductible.
+127. The Commissioner's view is that when borrowings are used to return partners' capital, the interest may be deductible despite the fact that the direct use of the borrowed funds may be for the private use of the taxpayer.
+The reason is that the borrowed funds are also used for a concurrent income-related use-the replacement of funds used in deriving income.